cfhirsch/adventofcode2023/README.md

 ### Part One:
 Fairly straightforward, although it took a little bit of thought to get to using a queue to make sure the signals are sequenced properly.
 I had to run my puzzle input for 1000 cycles to get the answer; if there's a cycle it's much larger than 1000 button presses.

+## Day 21

+### Part One:
+Tricker than it seemed at first glance.
+I solved this with breadth-first search, where the nodes to explore were tuples contain a location and the number of steps taken.